csimmonds/android4beagle/README.md

 Make sure that you have a system capable of building AOSP in a reasonable amount of time, as described here:
 [http://source.android.com/source/building.html](http://source.android.com/source/building.html).
-Then follow these steps to set it up given here:
+Then set it up following the steps given here:
 [http://source.android.com/source/initializing.html](http://source.android.com/source/initializing.html)

 You will need in addition the U-Boot **mkimage tool**.
 On Ubuntu run